 It is fine to make mistakes, as long as you learn from it and don’t repeat it.
 If you’re not sure what is acceptable to say to someone, ask them what terms they feel comfortable with.

-Learning and development - Through education, or learning and development, more people will understand what is acceptable and what isn’t when it comes to language, micro-aggressive behaviours, biases and more.
+Through education, or learning and development, more people will understand what is acceptable and what isn’t when it comes to language, micro-aggressive behaviours, biases and more.

 Discrimination can be completely subconscious and unintended, but it has the same impact and is still illegal whether you meant to offend someone or not.
 Therefore, the key to eliminating discrimination is increasing awareness.